-Our intent for Science is to promote children in asking their own questions, supporting their own inquisitive thoughts and providing them with the skills to find the answers, through Working Scientifically.
+Our intent for Science is to encourage children in asking their own questions, supporting their own inquisitive thoughts and providing them with the skills to find the answers, through Working Scientifically.
 We want the children to have the skills to investigate their own questions, linking what they have been taught previously.
-We build skills from the Early Years to Year 6, so the children become more confident as they progress through school.
-The children are taught how to use equipment safely from the beginning of school, to support them in planning, conducting and evaluating their own investigations.

 In Science we have been working hard to develop our Working Scientifically within our lessons.
 We use PEMROC to help the children plan their investigations.